 McGovern said with the donation, the students will be entered into the Red Feather Society, a category for donors of $500 or more.
 The group will be listed as members of the society in the organization's future publications, he added.

-Calderara, a history teacher at the school, explained the students were assigned to do a service
+Calderara, a history teacher at the school, explained the students were assigned to do a service learning project that benefited the community.
+While creating the project, they learned important time management, organization and leadership skills, she said.

 "They worked well together," Calderara said.
 "It was a great lesson not only for what they did for the community but for working collaboratively."